sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Safety

-- The certified delivery partner should not damage the farm products or tamper with the package.
+- The certified delivery partner should not damage the pet products or carefully deliver the pets.

 ### Scalability